ixiaopan/blog/content/post/directives.md

 katex: true
 ---

-Directives and plugins are different from third-libraries, which are usually used as tools to do simple tasks, such as lazy load image, format text and so on.
+Directives and plugins are different from third-party libraries.
+Usually, they are used to do simple tasks, such as lazy load image, format text, and so on.

 <!--more-->